-Please see the menu of online classes below developed to meet the needs of our patients and their families.
+To meet the needs of every family, UPMC Carlisle now offers our parent/child classes both online and in-person.
+Please see the menu of classes below.
 Many of our classes may be covered or reimbursed by insurance.
 Please contact your insurance provider for details.

 If you have any questions please contact our Parent Child Education Coordinator by phone at 717-231-8916 or by email at email@example.com.

-This virtual two-week series is recommended for expectant parents in the second trimester.
+This two-week series is recommended for expectant parents in the second trimester, but can be taken any time before birth.
 Parents will learn how to care for a newborn and navigate early parenting.
-Discussion, demonstration, and class participation are used to teach basic information about baby’s bath, cord care, diapering, safety, and feeding.
+Discussion, demonstration, and class participation are used to teach basic information about baby's bath, cord care, diapering, safety, and feeding.
 Other topics include the importance of skin-to-skin and rooming-in, normal newborn behaviors, symptoms of illness, and how to stimulate learning.
 CPR will not be covered in this class.

 This free class is taught by an International Board-Certified Lactation Consultant (IBCLC), focuses on the joys and common concerns of breastfeeding.
 Discussion includes the benefits of breastfeeding for mothers and babies, the importance of skin-to-skin and rooming-in, identifying baby’s feeding cues, maintaining a milk supply and other practical information.
 Additional topics include combining breastfeeding and working, expression and storage of breast milk, and use of breast pumps.
 Expectant partners are encouraged to attend.